plurb/Aetherwynn-Unstable-Isotopes/Aetherwynn/Rules/Conditions/Concentrating.md

 * **Using another ability that requires Concentration** — You lose Concentration on an ability if you cast another ability that requires Concentration.
 Generally, you cannot concentrate on two abilities at once.

-* **Taking damage** — Whenever you take damage while you are Concentrating on an ability, make a Constitution Saving Throw.
-The DC equals 10 or half the damage you take, whichever number is higher. **Failure:** you lose Concentration.
-If you take multiple instances of damage, you make a separate saving throw for each instance of damage.
+* **Maintaining concentration** — Whenever a creature *Attacks* you while you are Concentrating, if the *Attack Roll* is greater than or equal to your *Fortitude*, your Concentration ends.

 * **Being incapacitated or killed** — You lose Concentration on an ability if you are Incapacitated or Die.

-The GM might also decide that certain environmental phenomena, such as a wave crashing over you while you are on a storm-tossed ship, require you to succeed on a DC 10 Constitution saving throw to maintain Concentration on an ability.
+The GM might also decide that certain environmental phenomena, such as a wave crashing over you while you are on a storm-tossed ship, in which case the GM rolls an *Attack* vs your *Fortitude*.